brunitto/hello-django/README.md

 This will provision the required resources in AWS.

+## Release workflow

+From a tested and working ref (commit or branch), create and push a new tag using semantic versioning:

+    git checkout development
+    git tag 1.0.0
+    git push origin 1.0.0

+Create a new release in GitHub, selecting the tag and the `development` branch.

+**Note: the tag name will be used as container image tag.**

 # Continuous integration (CI)

 This project's continuous integration uses GitHub Actions and is configured in